binhscoco7565/unamed/README.md

-# unamed
+# (unamed for now)
-Flashcard Application writtin in Python and Gtk
+Flashcard Application writtin in Python and Gtk (No name yet, pls help with name suggestions)